Young Justice: Outsiders

 Young Justice: Outsiders is the third season of the American animated superhero series Young Justice, developed by Brandon Vietti and Greg Weisman.
 The series follows the lives of teenage superheroes and sidekicks who are members of a covert operation group, referred to simply as "The Team", that acts as a young counterpart to the famous adult team, the Justice League.
 In the second season, Invasion, the Reach revealed the existence of the meta-gene.
-Following on from these events, the third season focuses on the Team battling metahuman trafficking as various nations and organizations have started participating in such activities.
+Following on from these events, the third season focuses on the Team battling metahuman trafficking.
 It also features the superhero team Outsiders.

 Young Justice originally aired on Cartoon Network for two seasons from 2010 to 2013, before being cancelled due to low toy sales and Mattel pulling funding.
 Following a strong fan campaign and high viewership ratings on Netflix, the series was officially renewed for a third season by Warner Bros. in November 2016.
 Development on Outsiders began the next month.
 By July 2017, it was split into two separate sections/arcs, each consisting of 13 episodes, making a total of 26 for the whole season.

 The first half of the season was released between January 4 and 25, 2019, on DC's new digital platform, DC Universe, for a total of 13 episodes.
 The second half of the season, consisting of the remaining 13 episodes, premiered on July 2, 2019.
-During the Young Justice portion of the DC Universe panel at the 2019 San Diego Comic-Con, executive producers Greg Weisman and Brandon Vietti announced that production for the fourth season titled Phantoms is already underway to continue the story after Outsiders.
+During the Young Justice portion of the DC Universe panel at the 2019 San Diego Comic-Con, Weisman and Vietti announced that production for the fourth season titled Phantoms is already underway to continue the story after Outsiders.
 The fourth season premiered on HBO Max on October 16, 2021.